 I originally envisioned a cookie with a softer texture, more like a Toll House cookie.
-But I really liked the thin and crisp texture that I got with slightly less flour and more sugar.
-Beware, these cookies are addictive!
+But I really like the thin and crisp texture that I got with slightly less flour and more sugar.

-- 1 teaspoon salt
+- 1 teaspoon table salt

 - 1 teaspoon baking soda

-- 1 tablespoon vanilla
+- 1 tablespoon vanilla extract

-- 1/4 cup (2.25 oz 65 g) instant espresso powder
+- 2 1/4 oz instant espresso powder (1/4 cup)

-- 2 eggs
+- 2 large eggs